Sign in

 Watch the Data Declarer Role video to find out more.

-The information collected in the Census is different for each school or location.
+The information collected in the census is different for each school or location.
 The below table outlines the information each organisation type will provide.

-Regular and special assistance schools
+Characteristics Regular and special assistance schools Special schools System / diocesan offices

 Student year levels

-Student ages as of 1 July 2023
+Student ages as of 1 July 2024

 Student age brackets

-(11 years and younger or 12 years and older) as of 1 July 2023
+(11 years & younger / 12 years older) as of 1 July 2024

 Full-time or part-time students